-The PRP kits that we use at Optimal Pain & Regenerative Medicine are FDA approved and produce at least 7-9 times concentrate of platelets.
+The PRP kits that we use at PAIN DOCTOR Pain & Regenerative Medicine are FDA approved and produce at least 7-9 times concentrate of platelets.
 Our BMAC kits are one of only a very few approved by the FDA and consistently produce higher counts of nucleated stem cells than the competitors’ kits in head to head studies.

 Is there an age limit for Bone Marrow Aspirate Concentrate (BMAC) regenerative therapy?

 Patients up to age 60 can generally achieve tissue regeneration using their own “pluripotent” stem cells through BMAC therapy.